juxor/afaq/markdown/secI5.md

 would find it hard to publish or broadcast.
 As for the latter, there is no contradiction as it is hardly contradictory to support and encourage freedom while, at the same time, resisting attempts to enslave you!
-As such, this suggestion makes the same logical error Engels made in his diatribe against anarchism, namely considering it "authoritarian" to destroy authority (see [section H.4.7](secH4.html#sech47)).
+As such, this argument makes the same logical error Engels did in his diatribe against anarchism, namely considering it "authoritarian" to destroy authority (see [section H.4.7](secH4.html#sech47)).
 Similarly, it is hardly authoritarian to resist those seeking to impose their authority on you or their supporters!
-This perspective seems to assume that the true "libertarian" approach is to let others impose their rule on you as stopping them is "authoritarian"!
+This perspective seems to assume that the true 'libertarian' approach is to let others impose their rule on you as stopping them is 'authoritarian'!
 A truly strange way of understanding our ideas....

 To conclude, based upon both theory and practice, we can say that anarchism will not endanger freedom of expression.
 Indeed, by breaking up the capitalist oligopoly which currently exists and introducing workers' self-management of the media, a far wider range of opinions will become available in a free